aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     builder.parameters = Dict(dict=parameters_dict)
     calculation = submit(builder)

-If you have been using the separate script approach, then you can modify the script to remove the faulty input and run the script again with:
+If you have been using the separate script approach, modify the script to remove the faulty input and run it again with:

 .. code:: console

     verdi run test_pw.py

-Sure enough the calculation will reach the finished status, with zero exit code now, you can verify that by running
+Use ``verdi process list -a -p1`` to verify that the calculation reaches the finished status, with exit code zero.
-``verdi process list -a -p1`` again.

 Using the calculation results
 -----------------------------